Chicory Soup

 As you drive south on Oakland's Grand Avenue toward Lake Merritt, on the right hand side, you'll notice a beautiful exposed brick building.
-Its lines are symmetrical, and the roof is tiled with waves of red terra-cotta.
+The lines are symmetrical, and the roof is tiled with waves of red terra-cotta.
 There are beautiful wood beams framing street-side windows expansive from sidewalk skyward.
-Camino is a special restaurant owned by chef Russell Moore and Allison Hopelain.
-It's a place that tells you a lot about the two of them through a whole range of details - some loud, others more quiet.
-A wide open interior with long tables of family-style seating frames an open hearth where much of the cooking takes place.
-Camino is known for impeccably sourced ingredients made into meals prepared in open fire.
-It's also known for having great style - you see it in everything from the food, to the cooking vessels, to the custom crown chandeliers, and the arches of hand-cut paper masks on the walls when I walked in the other night.
-Russ and Allison hosted a dinner at Camino last week to celebrate the release of Near & Far.
-They do this sort of thing on occasion, where they host an author, and bring people together for a meal related to a (typically) newly released cookbook title.
+Camino was a special restaurant owned by chef Russ Moore and Allison Hopelain.
+It's a place that told you a lot about the two of them through a whole range of details - some loud, others more quiet.
+Chicory Soup Recipe A wide open interior with long tables of family-style seating framed an open hearth where much of the cooking took place.
+Camino was always known for impeccably sourced ingredients made into meals prepared in open fire.
+It was also known for having great style - you would see it in everything from the food, to the cooking vessels, to the custom crown chandeliers, and the arches of hand-cut paper masks on the walls.
+Russ and Allison hosted a dinner at Camino to celebrate the release of Near & Far.
+They would do this on occasion, host an author, and bring people together for a meal related to a (typically) newly released cookbook title.
 For an author, it's magic - to have a night where the Camino staff focuses on your recipes and cooking style, friends at every table.
+Camino restaurant dining room Chicory Soup Recipe

 101 Cookbooks Membership